Why Remote Work Sucks, According To Science

 It's not all bad.
 In a series of experiments, Bailenson found that the gaze of a teacher in a video call made students pay closer attention, causing a short-term spike in their productivity.
 But, he finds, this sort of 1984-style, constant gaze from a superior also causes mental overload.
 "So I believe that had we run our studies over days, weeks, and months, productivity would have a very steep decline."

 Employers like offices so they can keep an eye on the people who do the actual work and motivate them to be productive.
 It's much easier to do that in person.

 The office is a favorite setting of thinkfluencers, as well, who tout its "serendipitous interactions."
 Think brains colliding with brains in random interactions that generate profitable ideas.
-Companies like Google and Facebook have bought into this idea, designing big offices with communal spaces to try and get creative juices flowing.
-Social scientists like Bailenson call this "the Watercooler effect," and it's something that is missing in the more structured communication on Zoom calls and even Slack, where everyone is trying not to interrupt everyone else and nothing seems to happen spontaneously.
+Companies like Google and Facebook have bought into this idea, designing big offices with communal spaces to try to get creative juices flowing.
+Social scientists like Bailenson call this "the watercooler effect," and it's something that is missing in the more structured communication on Zoom calls and even Slack, where everyone is trying not to interrupt everyone else and nothing seems to happen spontaneously.

-The office is also a place for social bonding, mentorship, and professional development.
-We're social animals with a gazillion nonverbal micro-expressions that we use to communicate, and these can be lost in two-dimensional digital mediums.
+The office is also a place for social bonding, mentorship and professional development.
+We're social animals with a gazillion nonverbal microexpressions that we use to communicate, and these can be lost in two-dimensional digital mediums.

-It's possible that for many types of jobs being face to face might not matter for productivity.
+Still, it's possible that for many types of jobs, being face to face might not matter for productivity.
 One study of call centers in China, for example, showed workers were actually more productive when working remotely.
-Not to mention, we don't have to waste time commuting.
+Not to mention, working remotely means we don't have to waste time commuting.
 Bailenson hopes improvements in technology can make working remotely much better.
-He's spent years studying and developing virtual reality, augmented reality, and other technologies with the hopes they can liberate us from mind-numbing commutes.
+He has spent years studying and developing virtual reality, augmented reality and other technologies with the hopes they can liberate us from mind-numbing commutes.

 But don't get too hopeful.
 Bailenson shared a story about the state of VR technology.
-When COVID-19 hit in March, the IEEE Virtual Reality Conference, which is sort of the big VR annual event, got canceled, and they decided to hold a virtual one.
-They gave participants the option to participate with VR Goggles, on Zoom, or via Twitch.
+When COVID-19 hit in March, the IEEE Virtual Reality Conference, which is sort of the big VR annual event, got canceled, and a virtual one was held.
+Organizers gave participants the option to participate with VR Goggles, on Zoom, or via Twitch.
 In a symbol of the state of the technology, Bailenson says, less than a quarter of the VR people decided to use VR to attend the VR conference.

 So we have a long way to go on that front.
 Until then, good luck with your Zoom calls.

-Did you enjoy this newsletter?
+Did you enjoy this newsletter segment?
 Well, it looks even better in your inbox!
 You can sign up here.